 Do you homework.
 Type into Google the name of your gas company and follow with words like complaints, suits, and service.
 You may be shocked at what you see, and you will learn quickly the reputation your current provider has.

 For a more specific look at how your provider is performing in your neighborhood, start a NextDoor.com post asking others what propane vendor they use and if they are happy.
 Don’t be afraid to post your price per gallon and ask others to do the same.
-When making your vendor decisions, be sure and factor in hazmat fees, delivery fees, fees to cancel and other nickel and dime tactics common in the industry.
-It’s important to note, not all companies charge these fees.
-(Ideal Gas is one of them)
+When making your vendor decisions, be sure and factor in hazmat fees, delivery fees, and other fees to consider.

 Don’t be fooled by “introductory rates” or other short-term fixes.
 These are just ways to get you off the phone and get you to forget why you were upset.
 As time goes by, watch those rates climb.
 Honest companies quote you one rate and skip the gimmicks.